Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_6.svg
         isVisible: true
         useCaseDescription: >-
-          Easily identify what drivers revenues, costs and other decision metrics, and find opportunities for optimizations.
+          Easily identify what drives revenues, costs and other decision metrics, and find opportunities for optimizations.
         useCaseURL: /solutions/revenue-optimization/